leah-jala/PP5-PaperDreams7Apr/README.md

 As mentioned, the tutorials page is also meant to build community page and extends itself well to Facebook, where customers can share their own work, get support and also share posts to their friends and invite them to the page.

 #### User Stories & Project Management
 GitHub projects, milestones and issues were used to manage this story.
 The user stories were defined as issues with tick-box tasks and acceptance criteria.
+The project is available [here](https://github.com/users/leah-jala/projects/8).

 Looking back at the project, I realize I did not break them down enough into fine detail.
 For the sake of a project that one individual is doing on their own, it worked well.
 I liked having a piece of functionaly as a user story with multiple tasks written down with tick-boxes that I could leave open and tick off as I worked through.
 I can see how this might not be ideal working as part of a larger team.